 People prefer placing the more developed panels in the most sophisticated critical listening positions.
 The most frequent configuration is known as dead end or live end where one end of the room has higher absorption percent than the other one.
 In a studio rather the source end can be treated while in bigger rooms such as theatres rather the back of the room can be treated.

 There are numerous acoustic tricks available to make the acoustic installation simpler and more efficient:

-Mounting the acoustic panels at ear level:
+Mounting the sound panels at ear level:

-The first simple trick is to mount the broadband acoustic panels at ear level.
+The first simple trick is to mount the broadband panels at ear level.
 This is efficient especially if they are in smaller rooms such as home theatres, classrooms, conference rooms or studios.
 The advantage is that they are kept away from the chairs and the people walking along the chairs which may damage the panels by accident.

 Treatment of parallel surfaces